birdofpreyru/react-utils/docs/docs/api/classes/Emitter.md

 - [constructor()] - Creates a new emitter with no listeners connected.
 - [addListener()] - Connects given listener to the emitter.
 - [emit()] - Calls every connected listener with given arguments.
+- [removeListener()] - Disconnects given listener from the emitter.

 ### constructor()
 ```jsx